kemckee/Data146/project1.md

 df = pd.read_csv(path_to_data, sep = '\t')
 ```
 The first line sets the path to the document and the second line saves the data as a dataframe called df.

+Notice that an additional argument is given to the function specifying the seperation of each peice of data.
+This is important because the default assumption is that the data is separated by commas.
+If this is not the case, it should be specified to facilitate smooth import.
+In this dataset the data is separated by tabs instead of commas, which is indicated by the sep = '\t'.

+To see an overview of the data frame, use the df.describe() function.
+This will summarize and provide statistics for each column of data.
+To see how many rows and columns there are, use df.shape.
+This will return the number of rows followed by the number of columns.
+The output for the gapminder data set is (1704, 6).
+To see the actual names of the columns use df.columns.
+The rows can also be referred to as items and the columns referred to as properties.